EmumbaOrg/docs-retail-solution-accelerator/docs/05-Agent Architecture and Integration/03-planning-agent-prompt.md

-# 5.3 Planning Agent Prompt Overview
+# 5.3 Planning Agent Prompt

 This section provides an overview of how the `PLANNING_AGENT_PROMPT` is structured to include the Reviews Agent in the planning and agent selection logic.